-Church in Chains has engaged in an ongoing dialogue with the Pakistani Embassy in Dublin on religious freedom issues, campaigning particularly for the abolition (and interim amendment) of the blasphemy laws.
-These issues have been discussed in several meetings with successive Ambassadors.
+Church in Chains has engaged in an ongoing dialogue with the Pakistani Embassy in Dublin, campaigning particularly for reform of the blasphemy laws and for the release of Asia Bibi.

-In March 2012, Church in Chains promoted a Topical Issues debate in the Dáil (Irish parliament) in which the Irish government publicly called for Asia Bibi’s case to be resolved and the blasphemy laws reviewed.
+In March 2012 Church in Chains promoted a Topical Issues debate in the Dáil in which the Irish government publicly called for Asia Bibi’s case to be resolved and the blasphemy laws reviewed.

 In 2011, Church in Chains supporters sent hundreds of postcards calling for the release of Asia Bibi to the Pakistani Embassy in Dublin and a petition signed by 26 TDs and Senators was presented to the Embassy.

 The rations are meant to last families two to three weeks, depending on family size